natelandau/natelandau.com/content/posts/2024-12-09-from-jekyll-to-pelican.md

 -   Emoji can be added with `:emoji_name:` as in: I have a :smile: here. and here is a :tada:
 -   [Smart symbols](https://facelessuser.github.io/pymdown-extensions/extensions/smartsymbols/) are enabled by default

-These are enabled with the following configuration in `pelicanconf.py`:
+These extensions are configured in the `pelicanconf.py` file as follows:

 ```python
 from pymdownx import emoji